-- · The provision of cooking education - Organized study trips for the One Million Tree Initiative. - Support through government funding. - · Tanmiah maintains foreign and global partnerships. - The Company contributes to the Kingdom's food security. - · Provision of local food and protein products. - Tanmiah's QSR offering. - Employment initiatives, women empowerment, employment and promotion of opportunities for citizens of all levels and regions.
+- Forging partnerships with foreign and global companies such as Tyson Foods, MHP, and Vibra. - The Company contributes to the Kingdom's food security. - Provision of local food and protein products. - Tanmiah's QSR offering. - Employment initiatives, women empowerment, employment and promotion of opportunities for citizens of all levels and regions.